XavierBerger/RPi-Monitor/docs/source/01_features.rst

 is explaining the name of this software.
 In reality **RPi-Monitor** can run on every computers running `perl`.

-Since the beginning **Rpi-Monitor** as been designed for embedded devices and performances is the core of development strategy.
+Since the beginning **RPi-Monitor** as been designed for embedded devices and performances is the core of development strategy.
 The software is divided into two main part:
- * A daemon running on the device and gathering data
+ * A lightweight daemon running on the device and gathering data
- * A WEB application running in browser in charge of data rendering
+ * A powerfull WEB application running in browser in charge of data rendering

 .. figure:: _static/features001.png